RootstockCollective/collective-rewards-sc/README.md

 ```

 upon which you'll be asked to present the chain id of the network you wish to use.
 This will be written in a file called
 `.chain_id`.
-Alternativelly, you can create this file yourself (content of which is only the chain id number itself)
+Alternatively, you can create this file yourself (content of which is only the chain id number itself)
 before calling `direnv allow`.
 This will subsequently create environment variables (will unload after exiting the
 directory; for more info see [direnv docs](https://direnv.net)) specified for given network inside the `.env.<chain_id>`
 file.
 If such file does not exist you will be asked to create one for your network.
 This can be done by copying/moving